 Table 7.
-Respondents environmental attitude in terms of transportation Statements Mean Descriptive Meaning I prefer riding a personal vehicle (cars, motorcycle) than public 2.14 Agree transport when travelling.
-6 I prefer riding a motorcycle/tricycle when going to a nearby 2 75 Disagree place than riding a bicycle or walking.
-2.15 Disagree I think that it is fine for car/ vehicle owners to leave their vehicles' engine running while it's parked, to maintain the 3.14 Disagree coolness inside, especially if they are just waiting for someone.
+Respondents environmental attitude in terms of transportation Statements Mean Descriptive Mean I prefer riding a personal vehicle (cars, motorcycle) than public transport when travelling.
+2.14 Agree I prefer riding a motorcycle/tricycle when going to a nearby place than riding a bicycle or walking.
+2.75 Disagree I think that it is fine for car/ vehicle owners to leave their vehicles' engine running while it's parked, to maintain the coolness inside, especially if they are just waiting for someone.
+3.14 Disagree

-Table 7 Respondents' environmental attitude in terms of transportation
+Table 7.
+Respondents' environmental attitude in terms of transportation